Launching a successful industrial marketing strategy presents some challenges that are not present in other industries.

-For companies that are still doing a majority of their business on the phone and through hand-written emails, this expansion can seem daunting.
-Suddenly you are speaking to customers in ten different ways when you are used to only speaking to them through two.
+This expansion can seem daunting for companies that are still doing a majority of their business on the phone and through hand-written emails.
+Suddenly you are speaking to customers in ten different ways when you are used to only speaking to them in two.

 2. Customer Data Quality Precedes Success

 Here’s the thing about industrial marketing — your marketing automation is only going to be as good as your data.